My degree is in Literature and Education, and I have been writing for Hubpages for over 9 years.

 ViacomCBS’s current offering isn’t particularly impressive, but it has the potential to eventually be formidable.
 In addition to Paramount Pictures and CBS, the conglomerate also owns Showtime, Comedy Central, Nickelodeon, BET, and MTV.
-Licensing deals are keeping some of Paramount’s prominent titles off the service (Alfred Hitchcock films are notably absent and the most recent Star Trek and Mission: Impossible films and the two most popular recent Star Trek films are currently streaming on other services), but that should change over time; when Paramount Plus finally decides to put its best foot forward with regards to its film offerings (something it definitely did not do with its recent addition of over a thousand movies in June and July will certainly help, and potentially making all Star Trek properties exclusive to the service would also be a huge step.
+Licensing deals are keeping some of Paramount’s prominent titles off the service (most Alfred Hitchcock films are notably absent, while the two most recent Mission: Impossible films and the two most popular recent Star Trek films are currently streaming on other services), but that should change over time; when Paramount Plus finally decides to put its best foot forward with regards to its film offerings (something it definitely did not do with its recent addition of over a thousand movies in June and July will certainly help, and potentially making all Star Trek properties exclusive to the service would also be a huge step.
 However, Paramount Plus won’t really take off until Showtime is either folded into it or included as part of a bundle that matches the top price points of the other services, and that won’t happen until cable and satellite subscriptions to Showtime dwindle significantly.

 In addition to their primary television network, NBCUniversal owns USA Network, Syfy, Bravo, and Telemundo.
 Although those supplemental content sources haven’t produced quite as many hit programs as those of the other conglomerates, Bravo and Telemundo do give Peacock an edge in reality programming and Spanish language programming respectively, and the recent distribution deal with professional wrestling provides another niche market.
 Also, once home video sales further dry up and licensing deals expire, the service can beef up its film offerings substantially by incorporating their successful film franchises (NBC Universal also owns DreamWorks Animation), which have for the most part been absent from the service to this point.
 Peacock does seem to have perfected the ad supported streaming model; the service’s free tier presents roughly a third of the advertising of broadcast television with individual breaks routinely lasting a minute and a half or less.
 That is noticeably less advertising than Hulu’s ad supported version, which makes the presence of the ads far more palatable.